litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

 Lean requires explicit application of the inclusion hypotheses and manual construction of intermediate facts.

-**Why Litex is better**: Litex automatically handles transitive set membership through its built-in reasoning, while Lean requires explicit proof steps and manual application of inclusion hypotheses.
+**Comment**: Litex automatically handles transitive set membership through its built-in reasoning, recognizing the logical chain from set inclusion facts.

 ---

-## Example 9: Membership in Intensional Sets with Domain-Restricted Propositions
+## Example 10: Membership in Set Builders with Domain-Restricted Propositions

 **Task**: Prove that `17` belongs to the set `{x N: x % 17 = 0, $p(x)}` where `p` is a proposition with domain restriction `{z Z: z < 100}`, and `p` is derived from another proposition `q` with domain `{y Q: y > 0}` through a universal rule.